BrendanGasparin/100-days-of-code-2022/log.md

 **Today's Progress:** Worked on Buddy tribute page.

 **Thoughts:** I may have finished this project now.
-I just have to add the element attribute ids required by freeCodeCamp for the Tribute Page project.
+I just have to add the element attribute ids required by freeCodeCamp for the Tribute Page project and make the link section look nice on small mobiles.

 **Link(s) to work**
 1. [Buddy's Homepage](https://brendangasparin.github.io/buddy/)